How To Be Successful as a Millennial

 There are a lot of stereotypes and every group of people suffers from them.

-Plus, there are people who simply look for attention by pointing at others.
+Plus, some people simply look for attention by pointing at others.

 What you can change is your reaction to that.

-If someone tells you that “millennials are spoiled and entitled”, strive even harder to embrace it.
+If someone tells you that “every millennial is spoiled and entitled”, strive even harder to embrace it.

 Don’t spend your energy trying to prove them wrong.